abdul-yusuf/abdul-yusuf/README.md

 a passionate software developer deeply fascinated by technology and constantly seeking opportunities to learn and grow in the ever-evolving field of software development.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🎓 I'm currently in my final year of Bachelor's of Engineering degree in Computer Engineering, where I'm gaining a solid foundation in programming principles, algorithms, and computer engineering concepts.
+🎓 I'm Graduate Computer Engineering, with a solid foundation in programming principles, algorithms, and computer engineering concepts.
 My academic journey has sparked my enthusiasm for problem-solving and ignited my passion for coding.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [abdul17yusuf@gmail.com](mailto:abdul17yusuf@gmail.com)
+* 🌍  Open for contributions
-* 🧠  I'm learning more stacks
+* 🧠  Still learning

 <a href="https://www.github.com/abdul-yusuf" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/abdul-yusuf?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>